 Finally, thin tires are lighter than thick ones.
 This means that they require less energy to accelerate, which also makes them faster.

-Why Do Sports Cars Have Thin Tires?
+Why Do Sports Cars Have Thin Narrow?

 Sports cars have thin tires because they need to be able to grip the road and go fast.
 They also need to be able to turn quickly.
 If the tires were wider, the car would not be able to handle them either.